How can my child be admitted to Montpelier Primary School?

 5. Other children measured by a straight line on the map using Plymouth City Council’s electronic mapping system – the shorter the distance, the higher the priority.
 Measurement points will be from an internal point of the building concerned (usually the visual centre of the building).
 Flats are therefore taken to be the same measurement point regardless of floor of location.

-We consulted on our admission arrangements for 2019/2020 through Plymouth City Council.
-The consultation went live between 11 December 2017 and 21 January 2018.
+We will be consulting on our admission arrangements for 2020/2021 through Plymouth City Council.
+The consultation will be live between 10 December 2018 and 20 January 2019.
+If you wish to find out about our policy or make any comment, please visit www.plymouth.gov.uk/admissionc